derUbermenk/derUbermenk/README.md

 Hi, I'm Chester!
-An aspiring web developer studying geology at the side.
+An aspiring web developer studying geology at the side. <br>
 You can reach me via asuncionmcv@gmail.com